gordowuu/EventScan/DEPLOYMENT.md

 #### Update `public/script.js`:

-Replace these values with your own:
+Replace the Firebase config with your own:

 ```javascript
 // Your Firebase config from Firebase Console